 Content units in Pulp are organized by their membership in repositories over time.
 Plugin users can add or remove content units to a repository.
 Each time the content set of a repository is changed, a new repository version is created.
 Any operation such as sync that doesn’t result in a change of the content set will not produce a new repository version.

 Users can inform Pulp about external sources of content units, called remotes.
 Plugins can define actions to interact with those sources.
 For example, most or all plugins define sync to fetch content units from a remote and add them to a repository.

 All content that is managed by Pulp can be hosted by the content app.
-Users create type-specific publishers that provide the settings necessary to generate a publication for a content set in a repository version.
+Users create a publication for a content set in a repository version.
 A publication consists of the metadata of the content set and the artifacts of each content unit in the content set.
 To host a publication, it must be assigned to a distribution, which determines how and where a publication is served.